 -

 Card Relations in Mind Map View

 Besides the common ways to create card relations, the Mind Map gives you additional possibilities to do that as well.
+This applies only to hierarchical relations.
 In the Mind Map view, cards have connections shown as lines:

+-